devlongs/devlongs.github.io/README.md

 <b>Professional Focus</b><br /><br />
 - Protocol-Level Engineering: I work extensively on go-ethereum, enhancing blockchain functionality and integrating new features to improve overall performance and scalability.
 - Backend Services: I design and implement fast, reliable backend services tailored for blockchain applications.
 My services ensure seamless interaction between blockchain networks and end-users.
+- Smart Contract Development: I write smart contracts using Solidity, enabling decentralized applications (dApps) to run securely and efficiently on the Ethereum blockchain.
 - API Development: I create production-ready APIs that facilitate smooth communication between different components of blockchain ecosystems.
 My APIs are designed to be highly reliable and performant.
 - Command Line Interface (CLI) Tools: I develop CLI tools that help developers and operators interact with blockchain systems more effectively.
 These tools are built to be user-friendly and efficient, aiding in the management and operation of blockchain nodes.